Message to the Student:

 Financial aid is also a partnership between you the student and the college that provides the money to help pay college costs.
 If you receive financial aid, it is expected that you will enroll in courses needed to complete your chosen program, work hard at learning, and move responsibly toward successful completion of your educational goal.

 Most financial aid is awarded to students based on how much money is needed.
-The financial aid application process is set up to measure (in a fair way) how much each individual student needs.
+The financial aid application process is set up to measure how much each individual student needs.
 Many of the rules associated with receiving financial aid have been developed to make sure you, as a student, are treated fairly and also to guarantee you take your share of responsibility in the partnership.